 The 2017 Chicago Climate Charter was originally written in English.
 Michael is a native Chicagoan.
 He was born in Lincoln Park (the neighborhood, not the zoo) and according to his mother, English is his mother tongue.
 These are Michael’s stories and he is sticking to them.

-Since 1990 (28 years), Michael STAVY has been an advisor on the renewable energy finances.
+Since 1990 (29 years), Michael STAVY has been an advisor on the renewable energy finances and taxes.
 He advises clients on the finances of renewable energy (wind power , solar energy, energy storage, the hydrogen economy, carbon mitigation credits and taxes ).
-He helps his clients’ analyze the finances of their renewable energy projects.
+He helps his clients’ analyze the finances and taxes of their renewable energy projects.

-He also advises clients on how international and US climate change mitigation policies (RPS, REC, feed-in-tariff, the Kyoto Protocol, 2015 Paris Climate Agreement, 2017 Chicago Climate Charter, cap and trade, carbon tax, EV, public transportation, President Trump’s “climate agenda”] affect the after tax net income of their wind power, solar energy and energy storage projects.
+He also advises clients on how international and US climate change mitigation policies [RPS, REC, feed-in-tariff, the Kyoto Protocol, 2015 Paris Climate Agreement, 2017 Chicago Climate Charter, cap and trade, carbon tax, EV, public transportation, President Trump’s “climate agenda”] affect the after tax net income of their wind power, solar energy and energy storage projects.

 Michael advises US clients on the purchase of electricity and natural gas (NG) in competitive state energy markets.